Edmund Husserl: Meaning and object

 From Logical Investigations (1900/1901) to Experience and Judgment (published in 1939), Husserl expressed clearly the difference between meaning and object.
 He identified several different kinds of names.
 For example, there are names that have the role of properties that uniquely identify an object.
 Each of these names expresses a meaning and designates the same object.
 Examples of this are "the victor in Jena" and "the loser in Waterloo", or "the equilateral triangle" and "the equiangular triangle"; in both cases, both names express different meanings, but designate the same object.
 There are names which have no meaning, but have the role of designating an object: "Aristotle", "Socrates", and so on.
 Finally, there are names which designate a variety of objects.
 These are called "universal names"; their meaning is a "concept" and refers to a series of objects (the extension of the concept).
-The way we know sensible objects is called "sensible intuition".
+The way people know sensible objects is called "sensible intuition".

 Husserl also identifies a series of "formal words" which are necessary to form sentences and have no sensible correlates.
 Examples of formal words are "a", "the", "more than", "over", "under", "two", "group", and so on.
 Every sentence must contain formal words to designate what Husserl calls "formal categories".
 There are two kinds of categories: meaning categories and formal-ontological categories.
 Meaning categories relate judgments; they include forms of conjunction, disjunction, forms of plural, among others.
 Formal-ontological categories relate objects and include notions such as set, cardinal number, ordinal number, part and whole, relation, and so on.
-The way we know these categories is through a faculty of understanding called "categorial intuition".
+The way people know these categories is through a faculty of understanding called "categorial intuition".